Nick Maton Player Props: Tigers vs. Blue Jays

-Nick Maton -- 0-for-4 in his most recent game -- will be in action for the Detroit Tigers versus the Toronto Blue Jays, with Alek Manoah on the hill, on April 11 at 7:07 PM ET.
+After going 1-for-3 with a home run and three RBI in his last game, Nick Maton and the Detroit Tigers take on the Toronto Blue Jays (who will start Kevin Gausman) at 7:07 PM ET on Wednesday.

-He is looking to bounce back after a four-strikeout performance in his most recent game against the Red Sox.
+He racked up three RBI (going 1-for-3 with a home run and a walk) in his most recent game against the Blue Jays.

 Nick Maton Game Info & Props vs. the Blue Jays